MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Azure Monitor

 If you're ingesting metric data via Container insights, we recommended migrating to managed Prometheus metrics, which offers a significant cost reduction.
-You can [disable Container insights metrics using the data collection rule (DCR)](/azure/azure-monitor/containers/container-insights-data-collection-dcr?tabs=portal) and deploy the [managed Prometheus add-on](./network-observability-managed-cli.md?tabs=non-cilium#azure-managed-prometheus-and-grafana), which supports configuration via Azure Resource Manager, Azure CLI, Azure portal, and Terraform.
+You can [disable Container insights metrics using the data collection rule (DCR)](/azure/azure-monitor/containers/container-insights-data-collection-dcr?tabs=portal) and deploy the [managed Prometheus add-on](/azure/azure-monitor/containers/kubernetes-monitoring-enable#enable-prometheus-and-grafana), which supports configuration via Azure Resource Manager, Azure CLI, Azure portal, and Terraform.

+For more information, see [Azure Monitor best practices](/azure/azure-monitor/best-practices-containers#cost-optimization) and [managing costs for Container insights](/azure/azure-monitor/containers/container-insights-cost).

+### Log Analytics

-If you rely on log ingestion, we also recommended using the Basic Logs API to reduce Log Analytics costs.
-To learn more, see [Azure Monitor best practices](/azure/azure-monitor/best-practices-containers#cost-optimization) and [managing costs for Container insights](/azure/azure-monitor/containers/container-insights-cost).
+For control plane logs, consider disabling the categories you don't need and/or using the Basic Logs API when applicable to reduce Log Analytics costs.
+For more information, see [Azure Kubernetes Service (AKS) control plane/resource logs](./monitor-aks.md#aks-control-planeresource-logs).
+For data plane logs, or *application logs*, consider adjusting the [cost optimization settings](./monitor-aks.md#aks-data-planecontainer-insights-logs).

 ## Optimize workloads through autoscaling

+### Establish a baseline

+Before configuring your autoscaling settings, you can use [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) to establish a baseline for your application.
+Load testing helps you understand how your application behaves under different traffic conditions and identify performance bottlenecks.
+Once you have a baseline, you can configure autoscaling settings to ensure your application can handle the expected load.

 ### Enable application autoscaling

 #### Vertical pod autoscaling

 Requests and limits that are significantly higher than actual usage can result in overprovisioned workloads and wasted resources.
 In contrast, requests and limits that are too low can result in throttling and workload issues due to lack of memory.
-The [Vertical Pod Autoscaler (VPA)](./vertical-pod-autoscaler.md) allows you to fine-tune CPU and memory resources required by your pods.
-VPA provides recommended values for CPU and memory requests and limits based on historical container usage, which you can set manually or update automatically. _Best for applications with fluctuating resource demands._
+The [Vertical Pod Autoscaler (VPA)](./vertical-pod-autoscaler.md) allows you to finetune CPU and memory resources required by your pods.
+VPA provides recommended values for CPU and memory requests and limits based on historical container usage, which you can set manually or update automatically. ***Best for applications with fluctuating resource demands***.

 #### Horizontal pod autoscaling

-The [Horizontal Pod Autoscaler (HPA)](./concepts-scale.md#horizontal-pod-autoscaler) dynamically scales the number of pod replicas based on an observed metric such as CPU or memory utilization.
+The [Horizontal Pod Autoscaler (HPA)](./concepts-scale.md#horizontal-pod-autoscaler) dynamically scales the number of pod replicas based on observed metrics, such as CPU or memory utilization.
 During periods of high demand, HPA scales out, adding more pod replicas to distribute the workload.
-During periods of low demand, HPA scales in, reducing the number of replicas to conserve resources. _Best for applications with predictable resource demands._
+During periods of low demand, HPA scales in, reducing the number of replicas to conserve resources. ***Best for applications with predictable resource demands***.

 > [!WARNING]
-> You shouldn't use the VPA in conjunction with the HPA on the same CPU or memory metrics.
+> You shouldn't use the VPA with the HPA on the same CPU or memory metrics.
 This combination can lead to conflicts, as both autoscalers attempt to respond to changes in demand using the same metrics.
-However, you can use the VPA for CPU or memory in conjunction with the HPA for custom metrics to prevent overlap and ensure that each autoscaler focuses on distinct aspects of workload scaling.
+However, you can use the VPA for CPU or memory with the HPA for custom metrics to prevent overlap and ensure that each autoscaler focuses on distinct aspects of workload scaling.

 #### Kubernetes event-driven autoscaling